Singh-Sushant/MERN_Assignments/README.md

 -> add() using Rest arguments , Current Day and Time , Current Date in different formats

 Day-3 :
--> Different types of functions
+-> Different types of functions , functions for day , time and date using these functions